Skip to main content

 Configuration in git (GitOps)

-This section shows an example of how you might keep a git repository synced to ArgoCD using Helm and app of apps pattern.
-Create a git repository with the following contents:
+This section shows an example of how to keep a git repository synced to ArgoCD with Helm and the app of apps pattern.
+The following subsections walk through the Helm chart and values files for SUNK and Slurm, optional custom configurations, and the ArgoCD Application definitions that tie everything together.
+Create a git repository with the contents described in the following sections.

 SUNK